Berfeito/RepData_PeerAssessment1/PA1_template.Rmd

 # Second part

-For this part missing values are being ignored in order to build a histogram of the total number of steps taken each day and the calculation of mean and median total number of steps taken per day.
+For this part, missing values are being ignored in order to build a histogram of the total number of steps taken each day and the calculation of mean and median total number of steps taken per day.

 ```{r, echo = TRUE, results='hide', warning=FALSE, message=FALSE}
 library(dplyr)